victorhmp/BookShare-Client/README.md

 For instructions on running it locally and contributing to the project, please refer to `CONTRIBUTING.md`.

+For our progression plan, please refer to this repository Wiki.

 ## Contributors

 This project was created as part of the discipline MAC0218 and is made by: